This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 This function returns almost immediately, and is never blocking.
 This is the essence of async: whilst the mirai evaluation is ongoing on the daemon, the host R process is free to continue with other things.

-As the mirai expression is sent to another process, it must be self-contained.
-This means that any functions and variables used in it must be available in that process as well.
+mirai adopts a clear and explicit model for evaluation: as the mirai expression is sent to another process, it must be self-contained.
 This requires that:

 - Package functions be namespaced using